 A Suggestive Trip South of the Border

-In "The Flying Gauchito," a boy from Uruguay or Argentina (depending on where the film was released) rides around on his winged burro named "Burrito" ("little donkey") and wins a race.
-In "Baía," Donald Duck and José Carioca meet some women in Brazil who dance the Samba (as in "Saludos Amigos") and entrance Donald.
-In "Las Posadas" ("The Inn"), Mexican children celebrate Christmas by re-enacting the story of Mary and Joseph looking for "room at the inn," culminating in some fun with piñatas.
 In the next segment, Panchito serves as a tour guide of Mexico for Donald and José on a flying carpet, or sarape.
 In "You Belong to My Heart," which is a song title, Donald falls in love with another woman in Mexico City, the song's lyrics telling the story.
 Finally, in "Donald's Surreal Reverie," which is quite an apt title, a few too many kisses from senoritas send Donald into a love-drunk.
-This leads psychedelic images of women dancing, disembodied legs dancing, and other odd scenes which the children are really unlikely to comprenden, mixing live action and animation.
+This leads to psychedelic images of women dancing, disembodied legs dancing, and other odd scenes that the children are really unlikely to comprehend, mixing live-action and animation.

 |A malandro evinces his, um, admiration for Yaya the Cookie Lady in "Baía."|